 The advent of pension freedoms has altered the landscape for those planning their retirement.
-In an ideal world, everyone would be a member of a high quality Defined Benefit (DB) pension scheme, whereby a sustainable retirement income is guaranteed for the lifetime of the individual.
+In an ideal world, everyone would be a member of a high-quality Defined Benefit (DB) pension scheme, whereby a sustainable retirement income is guaranteed for the lifetime of the individual.
 However, for those who are either self-employed or prefer a Defined Contribution plan, being able to purchase an annuity that lasts for a lifetime at a level high enough to ensure a comfortable retirement would also be an attractive option.

-Reality however dictates otherwise.
+The reality however dictates otherwise.
 The long-term low-interest-rate environment we have been experiencing for many years has had a detrimental effect on annuity rates.
 In addition, many employers have chosen not to provide DB plans.
 Few companies now offer DB schemes to new employees.
 Those that do are under constant pressure due to increased annual costs and share-holder requirements to deliver value.